-When a student enters NMCC, he or she chooses an occupational major with the expectation of receiving a degree or certificate in that area.
-As a student progresses through his or her program, the instructional staff encourages the student to broaden his/her background by taking electives in separate occupational programs.
-These opportunities allow the student to broaden his or her area of expertise without compromising or changing his/her occupational goal or primary purpose in coming to NMCC.
+When a student enters NMCC, the student chooses an occupational major with the expectation of receiving a degree or certificate in that area.
+As a student progresses through the program, the instructional staff encourages the student to broaden their background by taking electives in separate occupational programs.
+These opportunities allow the student to broaden the area of expertise without compromising or changing the occupational goal or primary purpose in coming to NMCC.